 - or by direct inoculation of contaminated material into the vascular system (i.e. trauma).

 On the basis of duration of presence of bacteria in the blood, bacteremia is classified as;

 - Continuous bacteremia and

 - Intermittent bacteremia.

-These bacteria are often cleared from the blood within minutes by immune cells but if the immune system is overwhelmed or evaded organisms may persist in the blood, resulting in the symptoms and signs of septicaemia.
-Although septicaemia (literally sepsis of the blood) implies more serious clinical condition than bacteremia (literally presence of bacteria in the blood), in practice many clinicians and microbiologist used the term interchangeably.
+These bacteria are often cleared from the blood within minutes by immune cells but if the immune system is overwhelmed or evaded organisms may persist in the blood, resulting in the symptoms and signs of septicemia.
+Although septicemia (literally sepsis of the blood) implies a more serious clinical condition than bacteremia (literally presence of bacteria in the blood), in practice many clinicians and microbiologists used the term interchangeably.

 The difference is largely ignored in new medical literature and publications.
 The presence of fungi in blood is termed as fungemia.